Symplectic maps: from generating functions to Liouvillian forms: Structure of Liouvillian forms

 \section{Structure of Liouvillian forms}

-Not all the Liouvillian forms on $\tilde M$ produce symplectic implicit maps as we have seen with the forms associated to the generating functions of type \emph{I} and \emph{IV}.
-The Liouvillian forms adapted for constructing implicit symplectic integrators are those which match with the pullback $\theta=(\hat\pi_N)^*\eta$ of a Liouvillian form on a symplectic submanifold $N\subset \tilde M$.
-Before working with the structure of Liouvillian forms on the product manifold, we recall some facts about the Liouvillian forms on a generic exact symplectic manifold $(M,\omega)$.
+Generating functions for constructing symplectic maps are those of type \emph{II} and \emph{III}, which is not the case for generating functions of type \emph{I} and \emph{IV}.
+This happens in the same way for Liouvillian forms.
+In this section we study the structure of Liouvillian forms for characterizing those adapted for constructing implicit symplectic integrators.
+We recall some facts about the Liouvillian forms on a generic exact symplectic manifold $(M,\omega)$.